 WHAT IS NEEDED TO TURN THE TIDE

 In order to reverse the epidemic amongst adolescents, an agenda for action is needed to accelerate HIV results with and for adolescents particularly excluded groups.
-ALL IN to #EndAdolescentAIDS is a platform for action and collaboration to inspire a social movement to drive better results with and for adolescents (aged 10-19 years) through critical changes in programmes and policy.
+ALL IN! to #EndAdolescentAIDS encourages action and collaboration to inspire a social movement to drive better results with and for adolescents (aged 10-19 years) through critical changes in programmes and policy.
 It aims to unite actors across sectors to accelerate reductions in AIDS-related deaths by 65% and new HIV infections among adolescents by 75% by 2020, and thus set the global AIDS movement on track to end the AIDS epidemic among adolescents by 2030.

-All-IN, serves as a platform to strengthen partnership across sectors and foster meaningful involvement of adolescents in all aspects of programming and advocacy for adolescents, while providing an opportunity to support countries to improve data collection, analysis and utilization for programme planning, M&E.
+All-IN! serves as a platform to strengthen partnership across sectors and foster meaningful involvement of adolescents in all aspects of programming and advocacy for adolescents, while providing an opportunity to support countries to improve data collection, analysis and utilization for programme planning, and monitoring and evaluation.

 According to UNAIDS estimates, HIV incidence has fallen in many of the most severely affected countries because adolescents and young people are adopting safer sexual practices.
 In several countries, risk behaviour is on the decline, including the initiation of sex before age 15, sex with multiple partners and sex without condoms.

 In countries with generalized epidemics, schools can be a critical venue for reaching adolescents with the information and skills they need to avoid infection.
-In fact, evidence shows that school-based sex education can be effective in changing the knowledge, attitudes and practices that lead to risk behaviour.
+Evidence shows that school-based sex education can be effective in changing the knowledge, attitudes and practices that lead to risk behaviour.

 Preventing HIV in countries with low prevalence or where the epidemic is concentrated in specific populations is especially challenging since the spread of the virus is fuelled by high-risk, often stigmatized behaviour.
 People who engage in such behaviour tend to be young and include sex workers, people who inject drugs and men who have sex with men.

 For more information on UNICEF’s programme and policy work on HIV and AIDS, click here.